Register a will

 Mitigate against intentional suppression

-The knowledge of the existence and whereabouts of a Will may be intentionally suppressed by a discontented next of kin.
-Registering a Will ensures it can be searched for, located quickly and discussed confidentially.
+The knowledge of the existence and whereabouts of a will may be intentionally suppressed by a discontented next of kin.
+Registering a will ensures it can be searched for, located quickly and discussed confidentially.

 -